-Our fellowship program strives to prepare fellows to:
+Our fellowship program strives to prepare fellows to do the following:

-- Participate in and lead transitional, clinical, educational, and/or quality improvement (QI) research efforts to advance the field of pediatric pulmonology;
+- Participate in and lead transitional, clinical, educational, and/or quality improvement research efforts to advance the field of pediatric pulmonology

-- Pass the Pulmonology sub-board of the American Board of Pediatrics (ABP) and successfully participate in the ABP Maintenance of Certification Program.
+- Pass the pulmonology sub-board of the American Board of Pediatrics and successfully participate in the ABP Maintenance of Certification Program

 Features of Our Pulmonary Program